Ria424/developers-animatesdk-docs/Document_object/Document570.md

 #### Parameters

-**strMetadata** A string containing the XML metadata to be associated with the document.
+**strMetadata** `string`; A string containing the XML metadata to be associated with the document.
 For more information, see the following description.

 #### Returns

-A Boolean value: true if successful; false otherwise.
+`boolean`; True if successful; false otherwise.

 #### Description